Graftgold: The Hewson era

-The Telecomsoft Era
+The Telecomsoft era

-Towards the end of the 1980s, it became apparent that Hewson Consultants suffered financial difficulties.
+Towards the end of the 1980s, it became apparent that Hewson Consultants were suffering financial difficulties.
 Steve Turner decided it would be in Graftgold's best interest to seek another publisher.
 They left their partnership with Hewson and signed a publishing deal with Telecomsoft, the software division of British Telecom.
-Two of Hewson's in-house programmers, Dominic Robinson and John Cumming left the company to join Graftgold.
+Two of Hewson's in-house programmers, Dominic Robinson and John Cumming, left the company to join Graftgold.